uxdiva/drunkfromdancing/docs/_posts/2019-09-01-loup-garou.md

 The calm he forced on her made her hesitate, made her even slightly curious.
 But underneath, that fear was still boiling, trying to erupt and move her from him.
 She shouldn’t be so frightened, he thought, I only mean her well.

 He stepped forward and pulled her into his arms.
 “Come with me.”
 He lifted her.
 And as he strode out the front door he heard death laughing.
 “She’s mine now!” he said to death.
-And with that he lifted her towards the Heavens, then flew towards his home.
+And with that, he lifted her towards the Heavens, then flew towards his home.

 He had chosen to live in the jungle; in a place populated by only the wild creatures.
 He had made his home in the ruin of an ancient temple.
 There he lay her on a feather bed.
 It was in the very center of what had been a throne room.
 The ancient stone chairs still stood at the top of the stairs against the far wall.
-Between the chairs an archway led to a small balcony.
+Between the chairs, an archway led to a small balcony.
 Not far from the bed a long table with eight chairs stood.
 On the table were several candles.
 He lit them so she could see.
 (His eyes had no need of candles in darkness, the thin moonlight was enough.)
 Torches hung out from the walls all around the large room, but besides that, the room was empty.

 And it was humid in that jungle, so humid.
 Moisture clung to everything, weighing down everything.
 But this only stirred the lovers of the evening--exotic birds, insects, monkeys, jungle rats were all alive with romance.
 And the night flowers filled the temple with their fragrance.